ThisalAm/lalindrait/implementation_part_2/part_2_implementation_details.md

 # Login to the database and create the DB
-psql -h studentdb.cpny086a0vbw.us-east-1.rds.amazonaws.com -p 5432 -U studentdb -d postgres CREATE DATABASE studentdb;
+psql -h studentdb.cpny086a0vbw.us-east-1.rds.amazonaws.com -p 5432 -U studentdb -d postgres

+# create a new DB in the DB prompt
+CREATE DATABASE studentdb;
 \du
 GRANT ALL PRIVILEGES ON DATABASE "studentdb" TO student;